Every Breath Is Mine To Take

 “Jacket off, shirt off, how am I supposed to feel my landmarks—”

-It was only a couple minutes later that a nurse briefly leaned out from behind the curtain to give the trio a tired thumbs up: “You three are life savers.
+It was only a couple minutes later that a medic briefly leaned out from behind the curtain to give the trio a tired thumbs up: “You three are life savers.
 His heart’s pumping again.
 Don’t even know if that qualified as coding.”

 Athena sagged with relief against Kato, then rocked the other way and leaned against her brother, still gripping his hand like a lifeline.
 She heaved a shaky breath but finally managed to smile.